-It’s been a about six weeks now since theatre makers began to cancel productions, halt rehearsals, and put upcoming work on indefinite hold.
+It’s been months now since theatre makers began to cancel productions, halt rehearsals, and put upcoming work on indefinite hold.

 Simultaneously, we’re bearing witness to the repercussions of funding cuts from 2015, with many outstanding companies around the country losing their operational funding from the Australia Council.